A2.6: At the hotel

 The cleaning service Show

-La vista mare: The sea view (Italian)
+La vista mare: the sea view (Italian)

 La vista mare